A1Liu/a1liu/README.md

 ### Flag Files
 - `installed-S` - Whether or not `S` has been run, where `S` is a script in the install folder.
-This includes Vim plugins.
 - `vim-light-mode` - Whether or not Vim is dark or light mode
-- `vim-plugins-enabled` - Whether or not plugins are installed
+- `vim-plugins-installed` - Whether or not plugins are installed; managed by scripts
 - `vim-plugins-enabled` - Whether or not plugins are enabled
+- `vim-lang-server-enabled` - Whether or not the lang server is enabled

 ### Installation Scripts
 This repository includes multiple installation scripts for setting up a new computer,